alex-bellon/til/README.md

 ## July 2021

 ### Sun Jul 18
+- The [Four Pests campaign](https://en.wikipedia.org/wiki/Four_Pests_campaign) was one of the first actions taken in the Great Leap Forward in China from 1958 to 1962.
+The four pests to be eliminated were rats, flies, mosquitoes, and sparrows.
+The extermination of sparrows is also known as smash sparrows campaign or eliminate sparrows campaign which resulted in severe ecological imbalance, being one of the causes of the Great Chinese Famine.
+In 1960, Mao Zedong ended the campaign against sparrows and redirected the fourth focus to bed bugs.

 ### Sat Jul 17
+- The [Matilda effect](https://en.wikipedia.org/wiki/Matilda_effect) is a bias against acknowledging the achievements of those women scientists whose work is attributed to their male colleagues.

 ### Fri Jul 16
 - [Temporary gentlemen (sometimes abbreviated to TG) is a colloquial term referring to officers of the British Army who held temporary (or war-duration) commissions, particularly when such men came from outside the traditional "officer class".](https://en.wikipedia.org/wiki/Temporary_gentlemen)